risototh/grblHAL-modbus-io/README.md

 The read values are stored in _sys.var5399_ for use in the ATC macro, but not tested so far.

 Format of **M102** is: `M102 D{0..247} P{1..9999} Q{0,1} R{0.0 ..
 3600.0}`
+- D{0..247} - device address
+- P{1..9999} - register address
+- Q{0,1} - register value to wait for
+- R{0.0 ..
+3600.0} - timeout in seconds (it will be more, as the MODBUS communication is currently not counted in)

 **Examples**
 - read DI2 on slave with address 2, wait for 1 up to 10 seconds: `M102 D2 P2 Q1 R10`